-Next 10-week Heartfulness Course commencing April 2018
+Next 10-week Heartfulness Course commencing 2nd May 2018 in London

-The Heartfulness Project is a new project looking into how an integrative mind-body approach can benefit those individuals who suffer from heart conditions or who are at risk of developing heart disease through either hereditary or life events.
+The Heartfulness Project is a new course looking into how an integrative mind-body approach can benefit those individuals who suffer from heart conditions or who are at risk of developing heart disease through either hereditary or life events and stressors.
 Developed by Dr Maya Campbell, research scientist and mindfulness teacher and clinical psychologist Dr Tamara Russell, the course draws on the lived experience of Maya Campbell who had a heart attack leading to heart failure.
 Subsequently she gave evidence at the All Party Parliamentary Select Committee on Heart Failure and argued for the need for greater psychological support for heart patients.
 Dr Tamara Russell, Director of the Mindfulness Centre of Excellence, brought her expertise in creative co-design of mindfulness programs to develop an innovative program which started from the experience of the participants.

 Results of the Pilot Study can be found here